The Executive Who Couldn't Stop Working Late

 Your Secret Weapon Awaits

-Here's what David discovered — and what you're about to discover: The very conflict that's been exhausting you contains the seeds of your breakthrough.
+Here's what David discovered — and what you're about to discover: the very conflict that's been exhausting you is where your breakthrough is hiding.

 Your internal war isn't a flaw to be fixed.
-It's intelligence waiting to be decoded.
-The Perry Approach gives you the tools to do exactly that.
+It's a signal worth understanding — and the Perry Approach gives you a reliable way to understand it.

 A cloud persists only as long as you are defending it.
 The energy that holds it in place is the energy you spend protecting one side against the other.
 The moment you see the assumption underneath — the moment the system understands there is another way to honour both needs — the cloud dissolves.
 It evaporates.
 Not because you forced it to.
 Because it no longer has anything to do.